learn-co-curriculum/dsc-spark-dataframes/README.md

 new_df.head(4)
 ```

 As you can see, we have created a new column called `'month_num'` that represents the month by a number.
-Now that we have performed this step, we can use Spark's version of `OneHotEncoder()` - `OneHotEncoderEstimator()`.
+Now that we have performed this step, we can use Spark's version of `OneHotEncoder()`.
 Let's make sure we have an accurate representation of the months.

 ```python